Funnily enough, charging ££££s for trashy bling-phones wasn't a great idea

 Vertu, the British smartphone maker known for its obscenely expensive blinged-out handsets, will shut down over an apparent lack of interest in obscenely expensive blinged-out handsets.

-The bust biz, which did not return a request for comment, is closing up its UK operation, liquidating assets, and will be putting some 200 people out of work as a result.
-This comes after a bailout effort from new owner Murat Hakan Uzan failed when Vertu was found to be £128m ($168m) in the red.
+The bust biz, which did not return a request for comment, was wound up this week in London's High Court.
+It will liquidate assets and put about 200 people out of work.
+This comes after a bailout effort from new owner Murat Hakan Uzan failed after Vertu was found to be £128m ($168m) in the red.

 Launched as a division of Nokia and later spun off as its own operation, Vertu made headlines over the years for the eye-popping price tags it affixed to its lines of Android mobile phones.
 The handsets, at times branded by the likes of Ferrari, were kitted with jewel and rare metal casings.